Why Subject Lines Are Personality Signals

 These buyers open emails that signal rigor.
 They want specifics in the subject line itself — not promises of specifics inside.
 Vague claims trigger skepticism.
 Subject lines that work:

 What to avoid: Hype language, exclamation points, and claims without supporting structure.
-"Revolutionary" and "game-changing" are deletion triggers for this group.
+"Groundbreaking" and "significant" are deletion triggers for this group.

 High Extraversion: Social Directness

 These buyers respond to energy and directness.
-They want to know immediately what you want and why.
-Social framing — a quick question, a direct ask, a person-to-person tone — signals that this will move fast.
+They want to know what you want and why, immediately.
+Social framing, a quick question, a direct ask, a person-to-person tone, signals that this will move fast.
 Subject lines that work:

 What to avoid: Long, information-dense subject lines that feel like work to parse.
 High-Extraversion buyers make fast open/delete decisions and reward brevity.